onap/oom/docs/oom_setup_paas.rst

 of k8s PaaS for ONAP operations and can be installed to provide additional functionality for ONAP engineers.

-The versions of PaaS compoents that are supported by OOM are as follows:
+The versions of PaaS components that are supported by OOM are as follows:

 .. table:: ONAP PaaS components